 About Gerard

-Gerard Cabrera’s fiction has appeared in the literary journals Acentos Review, JONATHAN, Kweli, and Apricity, and his poetry includes the chapbooks Indefeasible Coinage and The Knock-Off Artist.
+Gerard Cabrera’s fiction has appeared in the literary journals Acentos Review, JONATHAN, Kweli, Angel Rust, Apricity, and Digging Press.
 Other writing has appeared in Gay Community News and Gay City News.
 He has attended the Bread Loaf Writers Conference, The Writers Studio, and has been a Bread Loaf Camargo Foundation Fellow in Cassis, France.
-Gerard's story "Disorder Under Heaven: The Situation is Excellent." was nominated for a Pushcart Prize by Apricity Press (Issue 6) in 2021.
+He most recently published “Proud Mary” with Digging Press in December 2022.

 Gerard earned a degree in English and American Literature at Brandeis University, his Masters's Degree in Public Health from Hunter College, and his law degree from Northeastern University School of Law.
 He served on the board of Gay Community News, was a member of the theater troupe United Fruit Company, and competed in the 1994 Gay Games.